 Seattle Spinal Cord Injury Attorney

 Injuries to the spinal cord can cause permanent disabilities.
 Paraplegia, quadriplegia, and other incurable paralysis conditions can change a victim’s life.
 If you or a loved one recently suffered a spinal cord injury, you may not know where to turn for help.
 Washington Injury Law’s personal injury attorneys can take care of the claims process on your behalf.
 We can fight for fair compensation from one or more at-fault parties.
-Call today for a free consultation by our Seattle.
+Call today for a free consultation by our Seattle spinal cord injury lawyer.

 Why Choose Washington Injury Law?

 - Our Seattle spinal cord injury attorneys know the law inside and out and understand how insurance companies try to take advantage of spinal cord injury victims.

 - Our lawyers are passionate about justice for injured accident victims and will always fight for the best possible results in your case.

 - Our lawyers never charge a dime for their services unless they win the case.
 You will pay zero out-of-pocket costs when you hire our firm.

-When to Discuss Your Injury With a Seattle Spinal Cord Injury Attorney
+When to Discuss Your Injury With a Seattle Spinal Cord Injury Lawyer

 Speak to a personal injury lawyer about your spinal cord injury as soon as possible after the incident.
 Washington has a three-year statute of limitations on personal injury claims.
 If you do not file a claim within three years of your accident, you may give up your right to seek damages.
 Discussing your case with a lawyer can help you understand your rights and legal options.
 A lawyer can take over communications with claims adjusters on your behalf and prevent insurance companies from taking advantage of you during the settlement process.